Incorporate the red, white, and blue into your menu thanks to this list of Patriotic Recipes. There are patriotic party tips too.

 - Stay hydrated.
 This time of year, it’s really easy to have your guests congregate near the grill and then overheat.
 So you definitely want to set out a cooler with ice and fill it with bottles of water for your guests.

-Sugary drinks may not hydrate your guests.
+You might want to come up with some cute patriotic drinks to serve, but sugary drinks may not hydrate your guests.
 So even if you’re making something like our Watermelon Lemonade because it’s summer-y, have water available.

 - Set up patriotic games.
 My parents have a Captain America corn hole set.
 We bring that out for every gathering, but it totally fits when we have a patriotic party.